Araon icebreaker

 History - construction and ownership

-The shipbuilder (Hanjin Heavy Industry Co Ltd) is a 1937-founded shipbuilding company headquartered in Busan.
-The company specializes in gas platforms and gas carriers (LNG and LPG) and the construction of various types of marine vessels, including cable-layers (cable-laying ships), container ships, icebreakers, hovercrafts, naval vessels (warships, patrol boats).
-Hanjin Heavy Industry is a subsidiary of the Seoul-based Hanjin Group (one of South Korea's largest corporations).
+The shipbuilder, Hanjin Heavy Industry Co Ltd, is a shipbuilding company founded in 1937 and headquartered in Busan.
+The company specializes in gas platforms and gas carriers (LNG and LPG), as well as the construction of various marine vessels, including cable layers, container ships, icebreakers, hovercraft, and naval vessels (warships and patrol boats).
+Hanjin Heavy Industry is a subsidiary of the Seoul-based Hanjin Group, one of South Korea's largest corporations.

 RV Araon icebreaker ship (South Korea)

-South Korea's icebreaker project started in 2003 (when the feasibility study was carried out), followed by completing the design development (2004) and construction documents (2005).
-The ship's construction started in May 2006.
-The launch/float out from drydock was on June 11, 2009, the delivery was in September.
-The commissioning (by MOLIT/South Korea's Ministry of Land, Infrastructure and Transport) was in November 2009.
+South Korea's icebreaker project began in 2003 with a feasibility study, followed by design development in 2004 and the preparation of construction documents in 2005.
+Construction started in May 2006.
+The vessel was launched (floated out from drydock) on June 11, 2009, delivered in September, and commissioned in November 2009 by MOLIT (South Korea's Ministry of Land, Infrastructure and Transport).

-RV Araon's Maiden Voyage started on December 18, 2009 (from homeport Incheon) and included an anchorage stop/for bunkering in New Zealand (Port Lyttelton/Christchurch on January 8, 2010) and arrival in Antarctica on January 12th.
-The 10-day sea trials in ice conditions (in Ross Sea) were successfully conducted in January 2010.
-The location for Korea's second Antarctic base (Jang Bogo) was selected by Araon during the inaugural sailing.
+RV Araon's maiden voyage began on December 18, 2009, from Incheon.
+It included a bunkering stop in New Zealand (Port Lyttelton/Christchurch) on January 8, 2010, and arrival in Antarctica on January 12.
+The vessel conducted successful 10-day sea trials in ice conditions in the Ross Sea in January 2010.
+During this inaugural voyage, the location for Korea's second Antarctic base, Jang Bogo Station, was selected by Araon.

-The Araon icebreaker is operated by Korea Polar Research Institute (KOPRI) and is generally used for polar research and logistics/to transport supplies to South Korea's two Antarctic bases - King Sejong Station (1988-established, at King George Island's Barton Peninsula) and Jang Bogo Station (2014-opened, at Terra Nova Bay, Antarctic Peninsula).
+The Araon icebreaker is operated by the Korea Polar Research Institute (KOPRI) and is used for polar research and logistics, transporting supplies to South Korea's two Antarctic bases—King Sejong Station (established in 1988 at King George Island's Barton Peninsula) and Jang Bogo Station (opened in 2014 at Terra Nova Bay, Antarctic Peninsula).

-• King Sejong Station consists of 11x buildings and 2x observatories, and has capacity to accommodate max 90 people (scientists during summer season).
-During winter, the base is maintained by 17 people (engineers and scientists).
-King Sejong Station is usually supplied by the Korean ship RV Onnuri (1991-built, IMO 9011583) and also by aircraft from two Antarctic stations on King George Island - Argentina's Carlini Base (at Potter Cove) and Chile's Eduardo Frei Montalva Base (at Fildes Peninsula).
+• King Sejong Station includes 11 buildings and 2 observatories, accommodating up to 90 people (scientists during the summer season).
+During winter, the base is maintained by 17 personnel (engineers and scientists).
+It is usually supplied by the Korean ship RV Onnuri (1991-built, IMO 9011583) and also by aircraft from two Antarctic stations on King George Island—Argentina's Carlini Base (at Potter Cove) and Chile's Eduardo Frei Montalva Base (at Fildes Peninsula).

-• Jang Bogo Station is on mainland Antarctica and was inaugurated in February 2014.
-The base consists of two buildings - one large (sized 4000 m2 / 43055 ft2, star-shaped with 3x wings) plus one smaller (rectangular, warehouse), and has capacity to accommodate max 60 people.
-During the winter months, the base is maintained by 15 people.
-In close proximity to Jang Bogo (approx 9 km / 5,5 mi to the south-southwest) is Italy's Zucchelli Station (at Tethys Bay).
-Jang Bogo Station was built with materials shipped from Busan to Lyttelton NZ, from where they were transported to Antarctica by RV Araon.
+• Jang Bogo Station is located on mainland Antarctica and was inaugurated in February 2014.
+The base consists of two buildings: one large, star-shaped facility (4000 m2 / 43,055 ft2, with three wings) and a smaller, rectangular warehouse.
+It accommodates up to 60 people and is maintained by 15 personnel during the winter.
+Located about 9 km (5.5 mi) south-southwest of Jang Bogo is Italy's Zucchelli Station (at Tethys Bay).
+Construction materials for Jang Bogo were shipped from Busan to Lyttelton, NZ, and then transported to Antarctica by RV Araon.

 RV Araon vessel details and technology

-The ship is powered by 2x Wartsila marine diesel engines (5 MW each, total power output 10 MW).
-The propulsion system is diesel-electric (diesel engine-generated electricity is used to power the propulsion motors).
-A total of four Wartsila thrusters facilitate the navigation - 2x aft (360-degree azimuthing propellers/out-hull mounted) and 2x bow/tunnel (in-hull mounted).
-The aft thrusters are also part of the self-healing computing system that allows the vessel to free itself (by shaking to portside and starboard) if it gets stuck in the middle of an ice sheet.
-The hull's sharper sloping bow/front and the ice knife underneath facilitate the icebreaking process as the ship rises above and break the ice sheet using its own weight.
+The ship is powered by two Wartsila marine diesel engines (5 MW each, total output 10 MW).
+The propulsion system is diesel-electric, where electricity generated by the engines powers the propulsion motors.
+Four Wartsila thrusters assist in navigation—two aft (360-degree azimuthing propellers mounted outside the hull) and two bow thrusters (tunnel-type, in-hull mounted).
+The aft thrusters are integrated into a self-healing computing system that allows the vessel to free itself (by rocking side to side) if stuck in ice.
+The sharply sloped bow and an ice knife beneath the hull help the vessel rise above and crush the ice with its weight.

-The icebreaker can navigate with max speed 16 knots (30 kph / 18 mph in open sea/clear waters), service speed 12 knots (22 kph / 14 mph) and icebreaking speed 3 knots (6 kph / 3,5 mph) in max ice thickness 1 m (3 ft).
-The hull is constructed by using steel plates with thickness 4 cm (1,6 inches).
+The icebreaker has a maximum speed of 16 knots (30 kph / 18 mph) in open waters, a service speed of 12 knots (22 kph / 14 mph), and an icebreaking speed of 3 knots (6 kph / 3.5 mph) through ice up to 1 meter (3 ft) thick.
+The hull is constructed using 4-cm (1.6-in) thick steel plates.

-Onboard are carried one cargo barge (length 10 m / 33 ft), one workboat (length 7 m / 23 ft), 2x lifeboats (portside and starboard), a mini-submarine, one aircraft (a helicopter parked on the Helideck or in the adjacent Hangar).
-The aft-positioned helipad is adjacent to the Working Deck (served by a heavy crane).
+Onboard equipment includes one cargo barge (10 m / 33 ft), one workboat (7 m / 23 ft), two lifeboats (port and starboard), a mini-submarine, and one helicopter (stored on the helideck or in the adjacent hangar).
+The helideck is located at the stern and is adjacent to the working deck, which is equipped with a heavy-duty crane.

 RV Araon icebreaker ship (South Korea)

-The ship has storage space/cargo capacity for a total of 46x TEU-containers, including 31x stored on the open-air Work Deck and 15x in the Cargo Hold.
-Araon's max passenger capacity is 60 (mission personnel and scientists) in addition to the 25 crew (Captain, officers, permanent staff).
-Most cabins are with double-occupancy and all are fitted with bunk beds, LCD TVs, en suite bathrooms (WC-toilet, washbasin, shower), and mini-refrigerators.
-Of all the 6 decks, 3 are with staterooms.
+The ship has cargo space for 46 TEU containers—31 on the open-air work deck and 15 in the cargo hold.
+Araon's maximum passenger capacity is 60 (scientists and mission personnel), in addition to a 25-member crew (Captain, officers, and staff).
+Most cabins are double-occupancy and come equipped with bunk beds, LCD TVs, en suite bathrooms (toilet, washbasin, shower), and mini-refrigerators.
+Of the six decks onboard, three contain staterooms.

-The onboard scientific equipment includes a total of 10x research laboratories and network facilities (wet and dry labs, chemical lab, biology lab, Computer Room, LAN Office, data-processing rooms, measurement rooms), CDT/Sonde (oceanographic water sampler that measures seawater's conductivity, temperature, pressure), thermosalinograph (measures in-motion the sea surface's temperature and conductivity), acoustic instruments (multibeam echo-sounders, ADCP/acoustic doppler current profilers, synchronizer), geophysical instruments (multichannel seismic system, dynamic gravity system, SBP/sub-bottom profiler, Thermo PDR/aerosol monitor), biological research instruments (RMT/random matrix theory, Bongo/Plankton Net System, underwater 3D Sensor, MOCNESS synchronous sampling equipment/for zooplankton and sea creatures), observation and monitoring equipment (Weather Station, Radio- and Satellite Antennas, Seawater Analyzer).
+The vessel's scientific facilities include 10 research laboratories and multiple networked spaces, such as wet and dry labs, a chemical lab, biology lab, computer room, LAN office, data-processing and measurement rooms.
+Research instruments include a CTD/Sonde (for seawater conductivity, temperature, and pressure), thermosalinograph (for measuring surface temperature and conductivity), acoustic instruments (multibeam echo sounders, ADCPs, synchronizer), geophysical instruments (multichannel seismic system, dynamic gravity system, sub-bottom profiler, Thermo PDR/aerosol monitor), biological tools (RMT, Bongo/Plankton Net System, underwater 3D sensor, MOCNESS for synchronous sampling of zooplankton and sea creatures), as well as observation and monitoring systems (weather station, radio and satellite antennas, seawater analyzer).

 Photos of Araon icebreaker